cleriphil/word_check/README.md

 So this repo "word_check" shows all my commits up until I had trouble with git.
 The repo "word_check_final" includes the work I did with CSS.

-I'm thinking that cloning maybe would solve my problem.
+I also tried cloning my repo, making a new repo with my clone and then deploying it to Heroku.
 Hopefully when we review this, I can figure out how to deploy it to Heroku.)

 Word Check by Cleri Philiastides